forward6/tmeh/index.md

     `"Every episode is like a TED Talk crashed into a Monty Python sketch and emerged with a clipboard."<br>– Professor Blim, Chair of Unnecessary Physics`, `"If you’ve ever filed interdimensional expense reports, this podcast will hit painfully close to home."<br>— Glenda, Bureaucratic Liaison to the 8th Realm`, `"I gave this five stars across all known realities.
 Except one, but that version of me is kind of a jerk."<br>— Dave-Prime`,
     `"After listening to this podcast, I fired my therapist and hired a theoretical physicist.
-My existential dread now glows in the dark."<br>– Lex from the Andromeda Branch`
+My existential dread now glows in the dark."<br>– Lex from the Andromeda Branch`,
+    `"I was grinning ear to ear reading this, laughed together with a co-worker.
+What a brilliant, beautiful, thought provoking, ridiculous genius of a comedy.
+Thank you, I felt both my intelligent and comic parts of the brain were hanging out in a bar."<br>— Onewildgamer, Hacker News`
   ];

   const randomReview = reviews[Math.floor(Math.random() * reviews.length)];